thejmdw/graphql-challenge-typescript/README.md

     ```
      npm start
     ```
-4. Point browser to [http://localhost:4000](http://localhost:4000) and click "Query your server" to explore with graph with Apollo Studio.
+4. Point browser to [http://localhost:4000](http://localhost:4000) and click "Query your server" to explore the graph with Apollo Studio.

 ---